Vipers all rounder Emily Windsor discusses new women’s domestic structure

 Currently there is no relegation or promotion to happen between the tiers, something Windsor does admit may take some time getting used to, although she expresses confidence with those in charge.

-However one issue that does arise with the having so many changes in recent years, is the possibility that a lot of players might have to change bases to accommodate into the new Tier-1 sides.
+However one issue that does arise with having so many changes in recent years, is the possibility that a lot of players might have to change bases to accommodate into the new Tier-1 sides.

 “Most of us live around the Ageas Bowl (now called the Utilita Bowl) in Southampton but obviously Hampshire may not get the bid, that could be Sussex.”